Walmart cuts hours at 2 of its 10 supercenter stores in Charleston area

 The mobile facility will be at the supermarket at 162 Seven Farms Drive on Daniel Island 10 a.m.-4 p.m.
 Saturday.

-"Our mission at Vertical Roots is to revolutionize the ways communities grow, distribute and consume food; so, we’re hitting the road to share all the benefits of hydroponic farming, from sustainability to the tasty, fresh greens we produce," said Andrew Hare, general manager of Vertical Roots.
+"Our mission at Vertical Roots is to revolutionize the ways communities grow, distribute and consume food; so, we’re hitting the road to share all the benefits of hydroponic farming, from sustainability to the tasty, fresh greens we produce," said Andrew Hare, general manager.

 The Lettuce LOCALmotive is a scaled-down, mobile version of an actual Vertical Roots hydroponic container farm.
-When visitors step inside, they will experience all the nuances of a true hydroponic farm operation, where Vertical Roots farmers will provide ‘seed to salad’ education on the hydroponic lettuce growth process including technology, propagation and harvest.
+When visitors step inside, they will experience all the nuances of a hydroponic farm operation, where Vertical Roots farmers will provide "seed to salad" education on the hydroponic lettuce growth process, including technology, propagation and harvest.

-Hydroponic farms do not use soil, and instead use water and nutrients to grow produce.
-Vertical Roots lettuce is grown in a blend of all-natural coconut fiber, which is chemical and pesticide residue free.
+Hydroponic farms don't use soil, and instead use water and nutrients to grow produce.
+Vertical Roots lettuce is grown in a blend of all-natural coconut fiber, which is chemical- and pesticide residue-free.

 Vertical Roots farm pods are made from refurbished shipping containers and can be placed on any surface.
 The lettuce is grown 365 days a year.
 Each farm pod can produce 3,400 plants per harvest and is harvested 15-16 times a year.